 About 82,000 childless adults will gain coverage under the BadgerCare expansion, but 89,000 individuals with children and 6,000 without will no longer qualify for the government program.
 Every resident whose incomes fall between 100 percent and 400 percent of the national poverty line will be eligible to purchase a qualified health plan through the Wisconsin health exchange, the majority of whom will qualify for federal subsidies to help with the costs of private insurance.
 The governor expects that 225,000 people in the state who are currently uninsured will gain coverage through either BadgerCare or the Wisconsin health exchange.

 Some people are concerned that the subsides received through the Wisconsin health exchange will not be enough to cover increased premiums, deductibles and copays that individuals who had BadgerCare but now must purchase private insurance could face.
 In addition, BadgerCare was designed to provide a simple system through which families could gain health coverage.
 If they are no longer eligible for the government program, they will have to learn how to navigate a more complex system that could frustrate them to the point where they decide not to get coverage at all.

 Wisconsin health exchange will be a federally run marketplace, you can find out more information about federal exchanges here.
 More information on ObamaCare is also available here.
 ObamaCare small business related topics are discussed here.Looking for Affordable Health Insurance?
-You can use this SINGLE PAGE form to get affordable Wisconsin health insurance quotes outside exchange and save money.
-If you are above 64 years, then use this link to Get FREE Medicare quotes from the most trusted carriers.
-(Both, our recommended affiliate links)
+You can use this FAST AND EASY form to get affordable Wisconsin health insurance quotes for obamacare plans and save money.
+(Our recommended affiliate links)